spantaleev/matrix-docker-ansible-deploy/docs/registering-users.md

 If you're opening up registrations publicly like this, you might also wish to [configure CAPTCHA protection](configuring-captcha.md).

-## Adding/Removing Administrator privileges to an existing Synapse user
+## Adding/Removing Administrator privileges to an existing user

+### Adding/Removing Administrator privileges to an existing user in Synapse

-To change the admin privileges for a user, you need to run an SQL query like this against the `synapse` database:
+To change the admin privileges for a user in Synapse's local database, you need to run an SQL query like this against the `synapse` database:

 ```sql
 UPDATE users SET admin=ADMIN_VALUE WHERE name = '@USER:example.com';